consumir-api-rest-con-axios-y-nodejs

 In addition to GET, axios supports other HTTP methods such as POST, PUT, DELETE, among others, which can be used as needed.
 It also allows configuring HTTP headers and sending parameters in requests.

-In short, it allows you to do everything.
-If you have more questions, consult the official documentation of the library.
+In short, it lets you do everything.
+If you have more questions, consult the library’s official documentation.